mtfaye/features-extraction/README.md

 This is achieved with a statistical modeling technique that is able to convert text to numeric vectors in order to determines how important a word or a combination of words is by looking at how frequently they appear in a document.
 Please take the time to go through the notebooks as it contains in much more details the explaination of my approach and the techniques used to extract information from the communication samples data.
 That should be necessary for reaching a full understanding of the project.

-### The workflow consists of the following steps:
+### The workflow:

-1. Dataset Collection: Recursively walking through the directory tree data folder to get access to the emails  folder and scrapped the messages from the eml files by using beautifulsoup.
-I have  I
+##### 1. Dataset Collection:
+Recursively walking through the directory tree data folder to get access to the emails and scrapped the messages from the eml files by using beautifulsoup.
+I have to mention that I only considered collecting data from 3 folders inside the communication samples directory; the chats folder, the sms folder and the inbox folder inside the emails.
+The reason is these 3 folders have differents file format and I understood that one of the goal of this test task is to assess my ability to collect data from different file extension such as the eml files, the html files, the xml files or the mix of both so I made sure to collect data from those file extension.
+Also The emails folder has 10 x more files than the sms, chats, bbg and papota all combined together.
+There is a huge imbalance in term of potential information to retrieve across items and would not make sens to compare them as a whole, reason why to make it simple and save time on my preprocessing stage to only took data from the 3 folders mentioned above.

-> 2. Exploratory Data Analysis:
+##### 2. Preprocessing and Exploratory Data Analysis:
+The preprocessing and cleaning stage was quite straight forward.
+I applied some text cleaning techniques such as removing puctuation, multilanguage stop words, convert to lowcase etc. The only challenge encoutered on this stage was when removing the chinese and hindu characters as they are not supported by the nltk librairies.

+For the exploratory stage, I took a look at the most common words and then create a word clouds for each channel of communication.
+The findings was quite deceiving.
+Usually it is more interesting to perform some more analysis once the features are exposed.
+See notebook for more details.

-> 3. Feature Engineering
+##### 3. Feature Engineering:
+Used TF-IDF Vectors to create bags of words, trigrams and list a of their scores.
+The ouput was a dataframe that contains all the trigrams and their weights.

-> 4. App Creation
+#### 4. App Creation:

+Used the analytic web framework Dash to build a web application that showcases the result.
+See the steps below to run the app.

 ### Repo content ###

-1.	 src - All the excutable source codes including the app.py file and the requirements.txt file.
+		1.	 src - All the excutable codes including the app.py file and the requirements.txt file.

 		2.	 notebooks - The Ipyhton Notebooks for exploratory analysis and algorithms designing process.

 		3.	 data - Serialized data.

 		4.	 tests - Empty for now but should contains the test files.

-5.	 models - Saved models and weights
+		5.	 models - Saved models and will contains weights of an eventual machine learning algorithm.

 ### Run the app ###

-> #### Follow these 6 steps from your terminal.
+###### Follow these 6 steps from your terminal.

      	1. git clone https://bitbucket.org/mtfaye/behavox_assignment.git

-	    2. cd ../behavox_assignment>
+	    2. cd ../behavox_assignment

 	    3. cd ../behavox_assignment/src/